JasonYapzx/ethagentic/README.md

    Users can manually interact with the smart contract to update stock levels, add new items, and monitor inventory data via the dashboard.

 4. **Secure Transactions**:
-   Consumers purchase items using CDP Commerce, while CDP Offramp handles fiat conversions for smooth financial transactions.
+   Consumers purchase items using CDP Commerce.

 5. **Autonomous Supplier Interaction**:
    Playwright scripts automate purchases from suppliers based on AI-driven decisions.